Tolani Asuni: Theory

-Asuni Tulani was a transcultural psychiatrist who argued that non-Westerners suffered from the same types of mental illnesses, such as schizophrenia, depression, and anxiety, that westerners do.
-Asuni rejected the notion of the "African mind" as different from minds of those in the west.
+Asuni was a transcultural psychiatrist who argued that non-Westerners suffer from the same types of mental illnesses, such as schizophrenia, depression, and anxiety, that Westerners do.
+Asuni rejected the notion of the "African mind" as different from the minds of those in the West.
 An example of this rejection is the study on Brain Fag Syndrome where some psychiatrists felt Nigerians were unique, but he did not.
-In the end, Asuni was proven correct as Brain Fag Syndrome was found among people in many parts of the world.
+In the end, Asuni proved that Brain Fag Syndrome was found among people in many parts of the world.

-Asuni embraced western and traditional Nigerian healing practices, but found western techniques to be more effective.
+Asuni embraced Western and traditional Nigerian healing practices but found Western techniques to be more effective.
 Where Lambo suggested the "traditional" Yoruba healers' work was equally effective, Asuni disagreed.
-He recognized the usefulness of the healer's art, but looked for more than anecdotal reports for evidence of its efficacy.
-Asuni felt both could be used concurrently, but saw challenges with putting into practice both western and traditional techniques side-by-side.
-He strove to explain traditional healing in western terms such as psychoanalytical and psychotherapeutic theories.
+He recognized the usefulness of the healer's art but looked for more than anecdotal reports for evidence of its efficacy.
+Asuni felt both could be used concurrently but saw challenges with putting into practice both Western and traditional techniques side-by-side.
+He strove to explain traditional healing in Western terms such as psychoanalytical and psychotherapeutic theories.